jgarder/Cr10spro-Klipper/README.md

 5. run "make menuconfig", setup for the mcu Mega at2560 .
 7. "make flash" works and uploads using the serial port.

-8. copy over printer.cfg which contains all pinouts to control printer as well as macros for calibration and setup
+8. copy over klipper_config files.
+Printer.Cfg you should Take special care of.
+Your new Printer.cfg will need to have all includes which contains all pinouts to control printer as well as macros for calibration and setup
 9. [verify all printer components and tune extruder/Bed PID](https://github.com/Klipper3d/klipper/blob/master/docs/Config_checks.md)
 10. [Setup Extruder Steps (if Not Stock)](https://www.klipper3d.org/Rotation_Distance.html)
 11. [Setup ZOffset/probe calibrate](https://github.com/Klipper3d/klipper/blob/master/docs/Probe_Calibrate.md)